OSGeo/OSGeoLive-doc/en/quickstart/spatialite_quickstart.rst

 * Click the "Disconnecting current SQLite DB" button
 * Click the "Connect existing SQLite DB" button
-* Browse to the /home/user/data/spatialite directory and choose regions.sqlite
+* Browse to the /home/user/data/spatialite directory and choose trento.sqlite
-* Right click on the Aeroporti table and select "Show Columns"
+* Right click on the MunicpalHallsView table and select "Show Columns"
-* Right Click on the Aeroporti table and select "Edit table rows"
+* Right Click on the PopulatedPlaces table and select "Edit table rows"
 * In the upper SQL pane type:
-   ``SELECT Nome, X(Geometry) AS Longitude, Y(Geometry) AS Latitude FROM "Aeroporti"
+   ``SELECT NOME, X(Geometry) AS Longitude, Y(Geometry) AS Latitude FROM "MunicipalHallsView"
-   WHERE LocAerop LIKE "Rom%";``
+   WHERE NOME_PROV LIKE "BRESCIA";``

    and click the "Execute SQL" button at the right